CROWN LENGTHENING IN POWAY

 Crown lengthening might be necessary for several reasons:

-If there isn’t enough of the tooth in place to hold the crown on its own.
-Teeth that are broken or affected by tooth decay may prohibit a crown from firmly attaching.
+- Teeth that are broken or affected by tooth decay may prohibit a crown from firmly attaching

-Crown lengthening reduces gum tissue and shaves down bone when necessary so more of the tooth is above the gum’s surface.
-A properly fitted crown allows for better oral hygiene and comfort.
+- Crown lengthening reduces gum tissue and shaves down bone when necessary so more of the tooth is above the gum’s surface

 This is an outpatient procedure, meaning patients can typically go home as soon as the surgery is finished.
 Most patients choose to receive local anesthesia and may receive a sedative as well.